mkasfeldt/KBgetter/docs/source/intro.rst

 Basic Usage
 ------------
 An API key for the instance of FreshService is required to use FSGetter.
 The API key will be used to initialize the FSGetter class and passed as *username*.
-Please refer to `Link FreshService Autentication <https://api.freshservice.com/#authentication>`_ on how to obtain an API key.
+Please refer to `FreshService Autentication <https://api.freshservice.com/#authentication>`_ on how to obtain an API key.

 To download, store, and transform articles from KBGetter: